Updated March 20, 2023

 model <- lm(salary_in_Lakhs ~ ., data = employee.data)

 However, if someone wants to select a variable out of multiple input variables, there are multiple techniques like “Backward Elimination”, “Forward Selection”, etc. are available to do that as well.

 Interpretation of Linear Regression in R

 Below are some interpretations in r, which are as follows:

 This refers to the difference between the actual response and the predicted response of the model.
 So for every point, there will be one actual response and one predicted response.
 Hence residuals will be as many as observations are.
-In our case we have four observations, hence four residuals.
+In our case, we have four observations, hence four residuals.

 Going further, we will find the coefficients section, which depicts the intercept and slope.
-If one wants to predict the salary of an employee based on his experience and satisfaction score, one needs to develop a model formula based on slope and intercept.
+If one wants to predict an employee’s salary based on his experience and satisfaction score, one needs to develop a model formula based on slope and intercept.
 This formula will help you in predicting salary.
 The intercept and slope help an analyst to come up with the best model that suits datapoints aptly.